-There is a ton of pressure in the industry to have an inclusive portfolio.
+Of course, there is a ton of pressure in the industry to have an inclusive portfolio.
 And I totally get where that pressure comes from.
 I, too, think that is super important – so do most Queer people.

-Let’s look at some numbers…
+With that, let’s look at some numbers…

 In a 2018 study by the Gay Wedding Institute, 83% of LGBTQ+ couples want to see images of Queer people on your website.